NeilBacs/DataEngineeringProjects/DataModelingInSQL.md

-### Start in Creating Database
+# Data Modeling in SQL

+#### I use SQL Server as the relational database management system
+#### Start by creating database

 ```sql
 CREATE DATABASE MyChessDotComClub;
 ```

-### Create the three tables and implement primary key and foreign keys
+#### Create the three tables and implement primary key and foreign keys to create the relationships between the tables
 ```sql
 USE MyChessDotComClub;